Decompilation pipeline

 // ...

-This excerpt shows the creation of several Action
+This excerpt shows the creation of Action

 and ActionGroup